 - Employees should be empowered to contribute in a meaningful way

 To increase retention, allow millennials to work on significant projects where they can get excited about the results.
 Then, make sure they have some degree of ownership and an opportunity to share ideas within their team.
+Check out an example of our meaningful work here.

 Veterans vs rookies?
 What should I be looking for?

 However, don’t count out the new guys!
-Enliven loves to work with organizations like LaunchCode to find new developers who are smart, savvy, and love the world of technology - even if they don’t have years of programming experience.
+Enliven loves to work with organizations like LaunchCode to find developers who are smart, savvy, and love the world of technology - even if they don’t have years of programming experience.
 There’s something to be said for a programmer who is flexible and eager to learn, when looking for a long-term fit for your company.

 How about remote workers?